Finding the correct ecommerce reports and uncovering customer insights could mean the difference between slow and steady growth or skyrocketing sales.

 These metrics indicate that screen size might be negatively impacting user experience.
 As a result, this data may substantiate a website redesign to provide a mobile-first customer experience.

-These final two reports will be of special interest to your accounting and finance teams as they will help to inform future budgeting decisions regarding your investments in ecommerce and other sales channels based on associated costs, liabilities, profits, sales, and more.
+💡 Tip: These final two reports will be of special interest to your accounting and finance teams, as they will help inform future budgeting decisions regarding your investments in ecommerce and other sales channels based on associated costs, liabilities, profits, sales, and more.

 The Profits section under Analytics > Reports, reveals costs, margins, and profit.
-In particular, the Profit Margins Report enables you to drill down by product, variant SKU and point of sale location to get a detailed view of the gross profit and margins for your business.
+In particular, the profit margins report enables you to drill down by product, variant SKU, and point-of-sale location to get a detailed view of your business’s gross profit and margins.

 The Shopify Plus team often gets asked to explain how the “total sales” number is calculated on the platform.
 This report breaks it down for you line by line.